dblanken/vim-projections/README.md

 Short answer, I needed rails.vim, but I was able to extract a "good enough" projection file that could be used.

-I then began looking at vue code, and really missed something like Esource.
+I then began looking at vue code, and really missed something like Ecomponent.
 So I attempted to write a new projections file.
 I am by no means an experienced Vue developer, so I have no idea what the starting point of a vue project would be except by looking at the structure.
 I thought it would be nice if I could